TIA Board of Directors

 The TIA Board of Directors is represented by members including manufacturers, representative organizations, and associations who are the stakeholders in tennis.
 These members are the staple of representation on the TIA Board in respect to their position within their businesses, the tennis community and their support of the Tennis Industry Association.
 These TIA Board Member companies appoint individuals from within their company who are best positioned to fulfill a representative role on the TIA Board.
 Existing board members follow their own internal succession plan and work with TIA to help provide consistency of representation and support for the TIA.

 TIA Board Members can succeed themselves without limitation.
 Officers including the TIA President are appointed and are the major stakeholders and financial contributors to the TIA.
 Currently there are 21 TIA Board Members.
-(TIA bylaws allow for 20 to 25.)
+(TIA bylaws allow for 20 - 25.)
 While the TIA is not actively recruiting new additions to the board, an online application is available at this link.

 David Malinowski | Tennis Category Manager | adidas